puffdapaz/IPEApython/SETUP.en-US.md

 - Step 5: **Install Required R Packages**<br/>
 Install IpeaDataR: install.packages("ipeadatar") <br/>

-- Step 6: **Follow the Script Instructions**<br/>
-Understand the script by reading through it carefully.
-Execute the script by typing coletaIPEAv3.py in the terminal. <br/>

 There is [README](https://github.com/puffdapaz/pythonIPEA/blob/main/README.en-US.md) files with additional support.
 Don't hesitate to ask for assistance. <br/>